owid/owid-datasets/datasets/Political Regimes — V-Dem (2019)/README.md

 Thus, in this dataset, "Tanzania" excludes Zanzibar.

 Fourth, for 1990 and before, "Yemen" refers to North Yemen.
-There are separate data for "South Yemen".
+There are separate data for "South Yemen" for the years 1900–90.